 The harbor seal ranges from Baja California, north along the western coasts of the U.S., B.C., and southeast Alaska, west through the GOA, PWS, and the Aleutian Islands, and north in the Bering Sea to Cape Newenham and the Pribilof Islands.
-There are currently three stocks in Alaska: the Southeast Alaska Stock, from the Alaska/B.C. border to Cape Suckling, at 144°W; the GOA Stock, from Cape Suckling to Unimak Pass, including animals throughout the Aleutian Islands; and the Bering Sea Stock, including all waters north of Unimak Pass (Allen and Angliss 2010).
+There are currently three stocks in Alaska: the southeast Alaska stock, from the Alaska/B.C. border to Cape Suckling, at 144°W; the GOA stock, from Cape Suckling to Unimak Pass, including animals throughout the Aleutian Islands; and the Bering Sea stock, including all waters north of Unimak Pass (Allen and Angliss 2010).
 However, recent genetic data indicates that the harbor seal stock division in Alaska needs to be reassessed (Allen and Angliss 2010).
-There are an estimated 112,391 individuals in the southeast Alaska stock and 45,975 in the GOA stock (Allen and Angliss 2010).
+There are an estimated 112,391 individuals in the Southeast Alaska Stock and 45,975 in the GOA Stock (Allen and Angliss 2010).
 Based on surveys off southeast Alaska from ~134°W to ~148°W in August-September 2004, MacLean and Koski (2005) calculated at-sea density estimates of 2/1000 km2, 20/1000 km2, and 0 for water depths <100 m, 100-1000 m, and >1000 m, respectively.

 Harbor seals inhabit estuarine and coastal waters, hauling out on rocks, reefs, beaches, and glacial ice flows.
 They are generally non-migratory, but move locally with the tides, weather, season, food availability, and reproduction (Scheffer and Slipp 1944; Fisher 1952; Bigg 1969, 1981).
-Juvenile harbor seals can travel significant distances (525 km) to forage or disperse, whereas adults were generally found within 190 km of the tagging location in PWS (Lowry et al. 2001).
-The smaller home range used by adults is suggestive of strong site fidelity (Pitcher and Calkins 1979; Pitcher and McAllister 1981; Lowry et al. 2001).
-Most (40 to 80%) dives in the GOA were to depths <20 m and less than 4 min in duration.
+Juvenile harbor seals can travel significant distances (525 km) to forage or disperse, whereas adults are generally found within 190 km of the tagging location in PWS (Lowry et al. 2001).
+The smaller home range used by adults is suggestive of a strong site fidelity (Pitcher and Calkins 1979; Pitcher and McAllister 1981; Lowry et al. 2001).
+Pups tagged in the GOA most commonly undertook multiple return trips of more than 75 km from natal areas, followed by movements of <25 km from the natal area (Small et al. 2005).
+Pups tagged in PWS traveled a mean maximum distance of 43.2 km from their tagging location, whereas those tagged by Tugidak Island (western GOA) moved a mean maximum distance of 86.6 km (Small et al. 2005).
+Most dives in the GOA (40-80%) were to depths <20 m and less than 4 min in duration.
 Dives of 50-150 m were also recorded, as well as dives as deep as ~500 m (Hastings et al. 2004).
 Most diving activity occurs at night (Hastings et al. 2004).
+During surveys between Mitrofania and Sutwik islands in July 1979, most harbor seals were seen at Nakchamik and Chankliut islands (Bailey and Faust 1981).

 Female harbor seals give birth to a single pup while hauled out on shore or on glacial ice flows; pups are born from May to mid July.
 The mother and pup remain together until weaning occurs at 3-6 weeks (Bishop 1967; Bigg 1969).
 Little is known about breeding behavior in harbor seals.
 When molting, which occurs primarily in late August, seals spend the majority of the time hauled out on shore, glacial ice, or other substrates.
 Harbor seals are an important subsistence resource for Alaska Natives in the northern GOA.
-In 2008, 1462 harbor seals were taken by communities throughout Alaska (Wolfe et al. 2009).
+In 2008, 192 harbor seals were taken by communities on Kodiak Island, and 125 were taken along the South Alaska Peninsula (Wolfe et al. 2009).